PO BOX 466

 Jason currently is an artist educator at an arts high school on Long Island, NY.
 He received his BFA from the Maryland Institute College of Art in 1995 and his MFA from Yale University in 1998.
 Jason has taught drawing and painting as a Lecturer at Yale from 1999-2001, more recently at high schools in Chappaqua and Mamaroneck as well as having previously worked at Christie’s Auction House from 2001-2007.

-Jim Zimmerman has been a member of Coneca for 35 years, also serving as a state representative for PA.
-He has been active in staffing CONECA’s table at major shows over the past 5 years and has written articles for the club’s Errorscope receiving CONECA’s Literary Awards in 2018 and 2019.
+James Zimmerman has been a member of CONECA for over 35 years.
+In addition to his treasurer duties, James is a State Representative for PA and has been very active over the past 10 years recruiting new members and in staffing CONECA’s table at national and regional coin shows.
+He has written many articles for the club’s ErrorScope receiving CONECA’s Literary Awards from 2018 through 2022.
+James has also been a multiple recipient of the Kenny Knapp award for signing up new members, most recently in 2022.
 He is a member of the A.N.A. and the Florida United Numismatists.

-Jim is currently a Senior Vice President of Commercial Banking for a large regional bank and holds various board positions for economic development and chartable organizations.
+James is a recent retiree as Senior Vice President of Corporate Lending for a large regional bank and held various local board/officer positions for economic development and charitable organizations such as the United Way.
 He graduated from Juniata College with a B.S. degree in Business Administration and received his MBA from Frostburg State University.

-Jim started collecting coins at age 8 and was “bitten” by the error bug in his early twenties when a local dealer sold him an off-center nickel.
+James started collecting coins at age 8 and was “bitten” by the error bug in his early twenties when a local dealer sold him an off-center nickel.
 He especially enjoys collecting Canadian wrong planchet errors and U.S. cuds.
-Jim is a multiple winner of the club’s Cherry Picker’s Award and is credited with the discovery of the 1921-P Morgan reverse cud VAM-19B.
+He is a multiple winner of the club’s annual Cherry Picker’s Award and is credited with the discovery of the 1921-P Morgan Reverse Cud VAM-19B.

 Seat 1 – Membership